bright-dev/Bright-lite/README.rst

 The six required inputs are

 - in_commods: This field is a one or more than indicates that possible sources of fuel for the reactor.
 The values in this field should be commodities that exist inside of the simulation.
+- out_commod: This field should be filled out with the cyclus commodity that will connect the reactor facility to the facility that will be directly handling the waste.
+- libraries: This is a one or more field that indicates the Bright-lite library the reactor will be using.
+Note: Adding additionally libraries to this list will enable the library interpolation capabilities in Bright-lite but also requires that the user input parameters and values to be interpolated upon.
+The interpolation feature is intended for advanced users.
+- target_burnup: This field indicates to the reactor what the target burnup for the reactor will be.
+If this is set to 0, the reactor will operate in forward mode.
+If this value is not set to zero the Bright-lite reactor must be connected to a Bright-lite fuel fabrication facility.
+- core_mass: This field indicates the total mass of fuel inside of the core.
+This mass does not include structural components, it is only the mass of fuel to be burned.
+- generated_power: This indicates the total thermal generating power of the core.
+  The electrical generated_power will be this value times the effiency of the reactor (a input set to default at 33% but is user adjustable).

 ------------
 Something something results
 ------------